github/codeql/ruby/ql/src/change-notes/2023-05-11-xpath-injection-query.md

 ---
 category: newQuery
 ---
-* Added a new experimental query, `rb/xpath-injection`, to detect cases where user input may be embedded into a template's code in an unsafe manner.
+* Added a new experimental query, `rb/xpath-injection`, to detect cases where XPath statements are constructed from user input in an unsafe manner.